-The Office received three guidance enquiries from advertisers/media agencies since the last Annual Report in April 2014.
+The Office has received six guidance enquiries from advertisers/media agencies since the last Annual Report in April 2016.

 The number, nature and timings of enquiries, varies from year to year.
 Whilst ad hoc in content, enquiries tend to rise during periods of change, e.g. when changes are made to ITV's Airtime Terms and Conditions.